survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 # Autoprefixing

-It can be difficult to remember which vendor prefixes you have to use for specific CSS rules to support a large variety of users. **Autoprefixing** solves this problem.
+It can be challenging to remember which vendor prefixes you have to use for specific CSS rules to support a large variety of users. **Autoprefixing** solves this problem.
 It can be enabled through PostCSS and the [autoprefixer](https://www.npmjs.com/package/autoprefixer) plugin. *autoprefixer* uses [Can I Use](http://caniuse.com/) service to figure out which rules should be prefixed and its behavior can be tuned further.

 ## Setting Up Autoprefixing